What the best electric blankets have

 How often will you use your electric blanket?
 If you live in a cold climate or often are cold in the evenings, you may want to outfit your bed with a reliable heated mattress pad.
 On the other hand, if you will only use the product a few weeks or months per year, a blanket may be more practical.

 What's in a name?
-Most heated bedding sold in the U.S. is made by one of three companies.
+Most heated bedding sold in the U.S. is made by one of four companies.
 Perfect Fit industries makes bedding under its own name as well as the Soft Heat, Select Comfort and Chattam & Wells brands.
 Sunbeam also manufactures the Slumber Rest, Therapedic and Imperial lines.
 Biddeford Mills makes Cannon, Sealy and Delightful Nights electric bedding.
-A fourth maker, Shavel Home Products, is new on the scene with an electric blanket that's sold under the Thermee and Micro Flannel brands.
-While color choices, and materials and features (including the style of controller) may vary between brands and models, all heated bedding made by the same manufacturer will use the same core technology and should perform similarly -- with one exception; while Perfect Fit is best known for its low voltage heated bedding, it produces traditional electric blankets as well.
+Shavel Home Products makes an electric blanket that's sold under the Thermee and Micro Flannel brands.
+While color choices, and materials and features (including the style of controller) may vary between brands and models, all heated bedding made by the same manufacturer will use the same core technology and should perform similarly -- with one exception; while Perfect Fit is best known for its low voltage heated bedding, it produces traditional (full AC voltage) electric bedding as well.